2026-07-31 · By Podnikio Team

 Step 1 — Social contributions (fixed)

 The owner registers as a self-insured individual without a salary.
-Social contributions are based on the minimum monthly insurable income of 550.71 EUR:
+The minimum monthly insurable income rose mid-year — 550.66 EUR through July, 620.20 EUR from August — so the 2026 minimum blends both:

 Step 2 — Corporate tax base